 In April 2023, he was presented with the Santley Award by the Musicians' Company – this was awarded for services to singing and research into singing.
 This prestigious prize has previously been awarded to a very illustrious list of singers, including Janet Baker, John Shirley-Quirk, Robert Tear, Michael Chance, Felicity Lott, Sarah Connolly, Ian Bostridge, Joyce DiDonato, Iestyn Davies and others.

-He regularly runs workshops for singers and performers on voice health and anatomy.
+He has written many research papers, books and chapters; he lectures extensively in the UK and overseas, and he runs workshops for singers and performers on voice health and anatomy.

 Mr Costello studied music at St John's College, Cambridge, where he was a choral scholar under Christopher Robinson.
 He went on to study medicine at Imperial College and undertook his ENT specialist training in the Oxford region.